-It’s About Putting Optimal Fuel Into Our Cats.
+Putting Optimal Nutritional Fuel Into Our Cats.

 Mother Nature knows what a cat should eat.
+So should you.

-In 1994, when my beautiful young cat, Duke, was just a wee kitten fresh from the animal shelter, he started showing signs of serious digestive illness.
+In 1994, when my gentle young cat, Duke, was a small kitten fresh from the animal shelter, he began showing signs of serious digestive illness.
 Runny stools.
 Later, diarrhea.
 Over the next several years, his condition worsened.
-A lot.
 Until he was suffering from full-blown all-diarrhea-all-the-time.
-Lots of tests, a diagnosis of inflammatory bowel disease and then on to the usual gamut of scores of special prescription diets and various other approaches.
+Lots of tests, a diagnosis of feline inflammatory bowel disease (IBD) and then on to the usual gamut of scores of special prescription diets and various other approaches.
 None of which made a whiff of difference for him.
-He was weary of suffering and I was heartbroken over what he was going through.
+He was suffering and I was heartbroken about what he was going through.